inferno986return/chatype-archive/README.md

 **Chatype** was a bespoke slab-serif typeface created for promoting the city of Chattanooga, Tennessee.
 The creators claim this is the first bespoke typeface designed for an American city making Chatype a unique project.

-As a legacy the Chatype font is still used by the [https://chattlib.org/](Chattanooga Public Library) as of July 2021, in the main logo, a promotional video titled [*Welcome Back!*](https://youtu.be/zQdcWwvcThs) and a logo for online service chattliberary.tv with Chatype's unique "ch" ligature.
+As a legacy the Chatype font is still used by the [Chattanooga Public Library](https://chattlib.org/) as of July 2021, in the main logo, a promotional video titled [*Welcome Back!*](https://youtu.be/zQdcWwvcThs) and a logo for online service chattliberary.tv with Chatype's unique "ch" ligature.